[The Issue of Compulsion in Religion:] Islam is What Its Followers Make of It

 In a similar spirit, a former chief justice of Pakistan, S.A.
 Rahman, argues that the Koranic phrase contains "a charter of freedom of conscience unparalleled in the religious annals of mankind."
 To a Western sensibility, this interpretation makes intuitive sense.
 Thus does Alan Reynolds, an economist at the CATO Institute, write in the Washington Times that the verse signifies that the Koran "counsels religious tolerance."

 Were it only so simple.

 In fact, this deceptively simple phrase historically has had a myriad of meanings.
-Here are some of them, mostly premodern, deriving from two outstanding recent books, Patricia Crone's God's Rule: Government and Islam (Columbia University Press) and Yohanan Friedman's Tolerance and Coercion in Islam (Cambridge University Press), augmented by my own research.
+Here are some of them, mostly premodern, deriving from two outstanding recent books, Patricia Crone's God's Rule: Government and Islam (Columbia University Press) and Yohanan Friedmann's Tolerance and Coercion in Islam (Cambridge University Press), augmented by my own research.
 Proceeding from least liberal to most liberal, the no-compulsion phrase is considered by Muslim authorities variously to have been: